 As you may have guessed already, to record at a professional level, you’re going to need a microphone.
 And, the good news is that there are plenty of quality, affordable microphones out there.

-Here are seven of the best and most affordable microphones for recording singers and rappers in your home studio.
+Here are the best and most affordable microphones for recording singers and rappers in your home studio.

-Audio-Technica AT2020 Cardioid Condenser Studio XLR Microphone – Cheap But Good Quality
+Audio-Technica AT2020 Cardioid Condenser Studio XLR Microphone – Best Overall

 Microphones come in a variety of shapes and sizes.

 Some mics are better suited for certain voices, and usually it’s not something you can figure out without experimentation.

 Keep in mind that this is a condenser mic, meaning it will pick up more detail in the sound of a voice.